varunswing/Interview/LLD/UberLLD.md

 ```

 Each of these service classes would include more complex logic and validations in a real application, such as handling driver-user matching, GPS tracking, security features, and error handling.
 This setup provides a foundational code structure for building out each microservice component in a larger, scalable system like Uber.

+## 7. Design Patterns Used

+For the Uber-like system's services, we can identify several key design patterns that enhance modularity, scalability, and maintainability:

+1. **Repository Pattern**: Used in the data access layer to separate database operations from the business logic.
+For instance, the `UserRepository`, `DriverRepository`, `RideRepository`, and `PaymentRepository` are all examples of this pattern, abstracting data access and making it easier to test the business logic without relying on an actual database.

+2. **Service Layer Pattern**: The `UserService`, `DriverService`, `RideService`, and `PaymentService` implement the service layer pattern to handle business logic in a centralized place.
+This encapsulates the business logic from controllers, making it easier to modify, test, and maintain.

+3. **Controller Pattern**: The system follows the RESTful Controller pattern by using `UserController`, `DriverController`, `RideController`, and `PaymentController` to handle incoming HTTP requests, separate from business logic, and delegate requests to appropriate services.
+This pattern is standard in RESTful APIs, ensuring a clear separation of concerns.

+4. **Factory Pattern (if extended)**: In a more complex version, the system could use a factory pattern to create objects like `Ride` or `Payment`, especially if there are multiple types or variations.
+This would provide a flexible way to instantiate objects based on input parameters.

+5. **State Pattern** (for Ride and Payment entities): Although not explicitly implemented here, the state pattern can manage the status of a ride (e.g., `requested`, `in-progress`, `completed`) and payment (e.g., `initiated`, `confirmed`).
+By creating different classes for each state, we could encapsulate the behavior for each status and make it easier to extend or change.

+6. **Dependency Injection (DI)**: This pattern, used through Spring’s `@Autowired`, promotes loose coupling.
+By injecting dependencies, we can replace service or repository implementations without modifying the dependent classes, making the system more adaptable and testable.

+7. **Singleton Pattern**: Spring manages services and repositories as singletons by default, ensuring only one instance of each service or repository is created per application context.
+This pattern optimizes memory usage and performance.

+8. **Transaction Management**: Though not explicitly coded here, Spring’s declarative transaction management would be beneficial, particularly for methods in the `RideService` and `PaymentService` to ensure data consistency.